Like you, every property is unique, so we’ll just need a few details before we can make you an offer.

 Once you feel that the house is ready, you need to tip the odds in your favour by doing ample research.
 This means getting to grips with the local property market and having an understanding of what your house could be worth in comparison to similar properties.
 Remember that it isn’t the estate agent who will decide what price to place on the property, but you.

-Getting professional valuations from estate agents and mortgage lenders is a great place to start when it comes to getting a better idea of your homes value.
+Getting professional valuations from estate agents and mortgage lenders is a great place to start when it comes to getting a better idea of your house's value.
 But it shouldn’t be taken as gospel.
 More often than not, both of these third parties are coming into the partnership with their own agenda.

 In most cases, homeowners take and trust their estate agents valuation, but there are a couple of things to bear in mind.
 First, while local estate agents will know your area well, they may overvalue a property to attract your business.
 For example, if you ask two different estate agents to value your house and one estimates 190,000 and the other 200,000, which agent would you go with?
 It doesn’t necessarily mean that this is your houses actual value.